Professional Reviews

 How do I remove Microsoft Virus Alert from my PC?

 The best way to remove the Microsoft Virus alert from your PC is to follow our above steps.
-However, in short, you need to download a comprehensive antivirus program like Norton and run a full system scan.
+In short, you need to download a comprehensive antivirus program like Norton and run a full system scan.
 Norton will look for all traces of malware causing your computer to issue the fake virus alert from Microsoft.
-Once you’ve removed all malware, you should keep running Norton for its additional security features, or choose another antivirus program with good web protection.
-Bitdefender and McAfee both have really good web protection.
+Once you’ve removed all malware, you should keep running Norton for its additional security features or choose another antivirus program with good web protection.

 Will Microsoft alert you if you have a virus?